How to Set Up Your Home Office

 In the modern office, work can happen anywhere — on the road, in a coffee shop or at your kitchen counter.
-Nearly a quarter of workers did some or all of their work at home in 2015, according to the Bureau of Labor Statistics,1 a number that’s likely to continue to grow.
 If you or anyone at your small business works from home, having a dedicated home office designed properly can help avoid painful injuries and time lost from work in the future.

 The Three Keys to Ergonomics

 You can lessen the strain of working on a computer by focusing on three things:

 Don’t fall into the trap of thinking that a slouched posture is more relaxing.
 Remember to take frequent breaks, both to stretch and to help focus.
 Whether you are working from home or traveling, get comfortable with adjusting your setup until it suits you.